DigammaF/folley/README.md

   Errors out if the outermost layer of the formula is not `∀`, or if the specified symbols are not valid values.

-- `modus ponens <theorem>`
+- `modus ponens <theorem|G>`

   If the theorem is of the form `A → B`, B is added to theorems and A to goals.
+  If `G` is supplied, applies to the current goal: A is added to theorems, and B to goals.

 - `rewrite with <theorem>`

-  Rewrite the current goal with respect to a given theorem.
+  Rewrites the current goal with respect to a given theorem.

 - `eval`

-  Change the current goal in two ways:
+  Changes the current goal in two ways:
   - Functions are evaluated
   - Deductive apparatus is applied